medic/cht-postgres/README.md

 ## Building The Image

 To build an image, you need to choose the  PostgreSQL [version](https://hub.docker.com/_/postgres) that you plan to use as the base image and then run docker build with that version.
 An example for PostgreSQL 13 is shown below.
+The default value is postgres 13

 ```bash
 docker build -t cht-postgres-13 --build-arg postgresql_version=13 .